jmscudder/COVID/index.md

 The cumulative number of first and second round vaccinations.
 If no new events were reported, these lines would be horizontal.
 ![](Vaccinations.png)

->The current total number of first round vaccinations is equivalent to 1 person out of every 6 in the state of Ohio having begun their vaccination sequence,  or 2 people out of every 9 people over age 18.
+>The current total number of first round vaccinations is equivalent to 3 people out of every 17 in the state of Ohio having begun their vaccination sequence, or 2 people out of every 9 people over age 18.
- >This is 17.09 percent of the population of Ohio, and 21.93 percent of the 18+ population.
+ >This is 17.41 percent of the population of Ohio, and 22.35 percent of the 18+ population.

->The current total number of second round vaccinations is equivalent to 3 people out of every 31 in the state of Ohio having completed their vaccination sequence, or 1 person out of every 8 people over age 18.
+>The current total number of second round vaccinations is equivalent to 1 person out of every 10 in the state of Ohio having completed their vaccination sequence, or 1 person out of every 8 people over age 18.
->This is 9.71 percent of the population of Ohio, and 12.46 percent of the 18+ population.
+>This is 9.97 percent of the population of Ohio, and 12.8 percent of the 18+ population.

->Currently fully protected by the vaccine are: 675105 people, who received their second round vaccination on or before Feb 22 2021.
+>Currently fully protected by the vaccine are: 707396 people, who received their second round vaccination on or before Feb 23 2021.
->This represents 5.77 percent of the population of Ohio, or 7.41 percent of the 18+ population.
+>This represents 6.05 percent of the population of Ohio, or 7.76 percent of the 18+ population.